If there is one thing that is hard to find for fat bike riders, it has to be a fat bike suspension fork.

 By absorbing shock and vibrations, a suspension fork offers you a more comfortable ride despite the riding surface’s bumpiness.

-Do You Need A Suspension Fork On A Fat Bike?
+Do You Need A Suspension Fork On A Fat or Gravel Bike?

 Generally, you need a suspension fork if you ride off-road.
 That includes either of these surfaces:

 - Sand and gravel surfaces